Microsoft Tablet PC: Booklet

+Booklet PCs use two touchscreens joined by a hinge, folding shut like a book.
+Toshiba's Libretto W100, shown in 2010, paired two 7-inch multi-touch screens.

 System software

-Windows 7 touch capability is similar to Microsoft PixelSense technologies (formerly known as Microsoft Surface).
-This is a gesture and touch-centric UI enhancement that works with most current touch computers.
-Windows has a history of tablet technology including Windows XP Tablet PC Edition.
-Tablet PC Edition is a superset of Windows XP Professional, the difference being tablet functionality, including alternate text input (Tablet PC Input Panel) and basic drivers for support of tablet PC specific hardware.
-Requirements to install Tablet PC Edition include a tablet digitizer or touchscreen device, and hardware control buttons including a Ctrl-Alt-Delete shortcut button, scrolling buttons, and at least one user-configurable application button.
+Windows 7 touch capability resembles Microsoft PixelSense (formerly Microsoft Surface), a gesture- and touch-centric interface that works with most touch computers.
+Windows tablet support began with Windows XP Tablet PC Edition, a superset of Windows XP Professional that added tablet functionality, including the Tablet PC Input Panel and drivers for tablet-specific hardware.
+Installing Tablet PC Edition required a tablet digitizer or touchscreen and hardware control buttons, among them a Ctrl-Alt-Delete button, scrolling buttons, and at least one user-configurable application button.

-Service Pack 2 for Windows XP includes Tablet PC Edition 2005 and is a free upgrade.
-This version brought improved handwriting recognition and improved the Input Panel, allowing it to be used in almost every application.
-The Input Panel was also revised to extend speech recognition services (input and correction) to other applications.
+Service Pack 2 for Windows XP included Tablet PC Edition 2005 as a free upgrade.
+It improved handwriting recognition and extended the Input Panel to work in almost every application, including speech recognition input and correction.

-With the succession of Windows Vista, the Tablet PC functionality no longer needed a separate edition.
-Tablet PC support is built into all editions of Windows Vista with the exception of Home Basic and Starter editions.
-This extends the handwriting recognition, ink collection, and additional input methods to any computer running Vista even if the input device is an external digitizer, a touch screen, or even a regular mouse.
-Vista also supports multi-touch functions and gestures (originally developed for the Microsoft PixelSense version of Vista) and is now usable by the public with the release of multi-touch tablets.
-Windows Vista also significantly improved handwriting recognition functionality with the introduction of a handwriting recognition personalization tool as well as an automatic handwriting learning tool.
+With Windows Vista, tablet functionality no longer required a separate edition.
+Vista included tablet support in every edition except Home Basic and Starter, extending handwriting recognition, ink collection, and other input methods to any computer running Vista, whether the input came from an external digitizer, a touchscreen, or a mouse.
+Vista also added multi-touch functions and gestures and improved handwriting recognition with a personalization tool and an automatic learning tool.

-Tablet functionality is available in all editions of Windows 7 except the Starter edition.
-It introduces a new Math Input Panel that recognizes handwritten math expressions and formulas, and integrates with other programs.
-Windows 7 also significantly improved pen input and handwriting recognition by becoming faster, more accurate, and supportive of more languages, including East Asian writing systems.
-Personalized custom dictionaries help with the recognition of specialized vocabulary (like medical and technical terms), and text prediction speeds up the input process to make note-taking faster.
-Multi-touch technology is also available on some Tablet PCs, enabling more advanced interaction using touch gestures with your fingers the same way a mouse is used.
-Despite such advances, problems may arise with tablet functions of the OS, when, for instance, touch screen drivers are recognized as PS/2 mouse input rather than a touch input device.
-In such instances tablet functions may be unavailable or severely restricted in functionality.
+Windows 7 included tablet functionality in every edition except Starter.
+It added a Math Input Panel that recognized handwritten mathematical expressions and integrated with other programs, and it improved pen input and handwriting recognition with faster and more accurate processing and support for more languages, including East Asian writing systems.
+Custom dictionaries aided recognition of specialized vocabulary, and text prediction sped up note-taking.
+Some Tablet PCs also supported multi-touch, allowing interaction through touch gestures in the same way as a mouse.
+Touch-screen drivers that a system recognized as PS/2 mouse input rather than a touch device could leave tablet functions unavailable or limited.

 Windows applications

-Applications developed for the tablet PC cater to the configuration and functionality available on the platform.
-Many forms of applications incorporate a pen-friendly user interface and/or the ability to hand write directly in the document or interface.

-A brief description of the applications included follows: